bihany-harsh/tinytorch/README.md

 # Tinytorch

+---

+*CURRENTLY A WORK IN PROGRESS, PENDING BUG FIXES, KINDLY DO NOT USE RIGHT NOW ❌*

+---

 Tinytorch is a lightweight implementation of PyTorch, a popular deep learning framework.
 It provides a simplified version of key functionality found in PyTorch, allowing users to understand the underlying concepts and build basic neural networks.
 It borrows ideas and implementations from Andrej Karpathy's youtube lecture on Micrograd.

 ## Features